-You cannot see the stars in pictures taken by Apollo astronauts.
+Argument: You cannot see the stars in pictures taken by Apollo astronauts.
 Without air, the stars should be more visible.

-There are two things to consider with this.
-The atmosphere actually helps scatter the light from stars.
-This makes them more visible for Earth observers.
-In comparison to the objects close to us, the stars are dim.
-The Apollo missions are no different.
 If the astronauts had cameras on tripods set to have long exposure times, the stars would become visible.
 Instead, the cameras were set up to take pictures of the bright astronauts with the bright sun and the bright lunar surface.
 This means the shutter time was much faster and the stars didn’t have time to get exposed on the camera.

 As a proof of concept, this image was taken by an astronaut leaving the International Space Station on a Russian Soyuz spacecraft.
-It shows the Space Shuttle Endeavour docked to the ISS during it’s final mission on May 23, 2011.
+It shows the Space Shuttle Endeavour docked to the ISS during its final mission on May 23, 2011.
 This image is special in the sense that it’s one of the first images ever taken of a shuttle docked to the ISS.
 It too was taken with a low exposure rate making the background stars appear invisible.

-The shadows in the moon pictures are cast in different directions.
+Argument: The shadows in the moon pictures are cast in different directions.
 This means there must be at least two light sources.

-There is no blast crater under the Lunar Module.
+Argument: There is no blast crater under the Lunar Module.
 The Lunar Module should have created a blast crater as it landed.